tasmota/docs/docs/Sonoff-DIY.md

 ## Flash procedure
 _Guide originally from [@Brunas](https://github.com/Brunas/HomeAutomation/blob/master/doc/Sonoff%20Mini%203.6.0%20to%20Tasmota.md)_

 0. Pair the device with the eWeLink app and update firmware.
+Note the Device ID in Device Settings.
 [The wifi network you connect to during this step will need to be reachable in order to enter DIY mode.](https://github.com/itead/Sonoff_Devices_DIY_Tools/issues/90)
 1. Follow instructions how to enter DIY mode from [Sonoff](https://github.com/itead/Sonoff_Devices_DIY_Tools/blob/master/SONOFF%20DIY%20MODE%20Protocol%20Doc%20v2.0%20Doc.pdf).
 This is the excerpt from it:

 	1. Long press the button for 5 seconds to enter pairing mode, then press another 5 seconds to ender Compatible Pairing Mode (AP).
 The LED indicator should blink continuously.